BirYazilimci74/Object_Oriented_Programming/README.md

 # Object_Oriented_Programming
-I will share the all my Object Oriented Programming homework solutions in this repository.
+I shared all the my Object Oriented Programming homework solutions in this repository.